Ruqayah22/react-task-tracker/README.md

 - the file will be created automatically called (db.json)
 - contains json data .

+## to make the project working (run and work good and save data ):
+1. run react by (npm start)
+2. run the server by (npm run server)
+3. both together.

 # Getting Started with Create React App